-The Toyota Yaris XP150 facelift was introduced this year in markets including Philippines (where its marketed under Vios nameplate), Thailand, Vietnam and is soon going to be introduced i Malaysian markets.
+The Toyota Yaris XP150 facelift was introduced this year in markets including the Philippines (where it is marketed under the Vios nameplate), Thailand, and Vietnam and is soon going to be introduced in Malaysian markets.
 The front end of the Yaris facelift gets a thoroughly revised fascia while the rear end & interior remains largely unchanged in terms of designs.
-However on the safety forefront the car has received some worthy upgrades while retaining the same set of engines.
+However, on the safety forefront, the car has received some worthy upgrades while retaining the same set of engines.

 Fourth Generation (XP210) 2020-Onwards

 Based on TNGA (Toyota New Global Architecture) modular platform, the fourth generation XP210 Yaris hatchback was unveiled in October last year and officially went on sale earlier this year.
 With this generation, Toyota discontinued the Vitz nameplate in its home market in Japan thus the hatchback will now carry a unified Yaris nameplate across the globe.

 For the first time, the 4th gen Yaris sedan has a different DNA than the hatchback version.
 Instead of the XP210 chassis code, the new AC100 model that debuted in August 2022, sits on DNGA (Daihatsu New Global Architecture).
 Beginning its journey from Thailand, the new Yaris sedan has already been introduced in markets including the Middle East, South America, and various ASEAN markets where its also marketed as Vios.